Record Heatwave Triggers Red Alerts Across Europe and Balkans

 Key Facts

-- Red alerts for extreme heat have been issued in Italy and the Balkans as record-breaking temperatures persist.
+- Red alerts for extreme heat have been issued in Italy and the Balkans as record temperatures persist.

-- Animal welfare activists in Montenegro have raised concerns about abandoned animals during the heatwave.
+- Animal welfare activists in Montenegro have raised concerns about abandoned horses during the heatwave.

-- Many European countries, including Germany, France, Czechia, Poland, Hungary, and the UK, have experienced their hottest days ever.
+- Many European countries, including Germany, France, Czechia, Poland, Hungary, and the UK, have experienced their hottest days ever over the past week.

 What Happened